 0-2-1 Covers the theory and practice of standard first aid and CPR.
-Methods and techniques

-Red Cross has a minimum charge for certification.
+Methods and techniques taught in this course will allow the student to qualify to take the American Red Cross Community CPR test and the American Red Cross Standard First Aid test.
+The American Red Cross has a minimum charge for certification.